NIL for the Semiconductor Market

 Tools that Advance Moore’s Law

-Since its inception nearly 50 years ago, the semiconductor industry has utilized optical lithography to print ever-shrinking patterns on silicon wafers, thereby creating devices such as microprocessors and NAND Flash memory with ever increasing transistor densities.
+Since its inception nearly 55 years ago, the semiconductor industry has utilized optical lithography to print ever-shrinking patterns on silicon wafers, thereby creating devices such as microprocessors and NAND Flash memory with ever increasing transistor densities.
 For the last two decades, lithographers have predicted the demise of optical lithography because of its presumed inability to print features smaller than the wavelength of light, leading to development of so-called next generation lithography (NGL) technologies such as extreme ultraviolet (EUV), hard X-ray, E-beam direct write (EBDW) or maskless, E-beam projection lithography (EPL), ion beam projection lithography (IPL) and 157nm.
-Each were designed to displace optical lithography but required costly new infrastructures, including new source, resist and photomask technologies, and have not proven to be economically or technically viable.
+Each were designed to displace optical lithography but required costly new infrastructures, including new source, resist and photomask technologies, and have not proven to be economically or technically viable for all critical device levels.

 - SADP and SAQP processes are one dimensional patterning solutions which severely restrict design layouts.